 I excelled in my flute studies and completed Australian Music Board Examinations (AMEB) for Grades Three, Five and Seven.
 I began working towards Grade Eight as I commenced my University studies in Biomedical Science.
 However as the demands of study grew, I decided to play casually instead whilst teaching private lessons with local primary school students.
 I found that teaching was also a great way to keep learning.

-In 2006, I moved cities to pursue an Honours Degree in Chemistry.
-So I took a break from playing as I learned to live away from home and financially support myself.
+In 2006, I moved cities and so I took a break from playing as I learned to live away from home and financially support myself.
 For the next ten years, I worked in the scientific research industry and began a PhD part time.
 I pulled the flute out on occasion for a jam session but lamented how my skill level had dropped off without regular practise.
 In 2016, after working for ten years and coinciding with going on maternity leave with my first baby, I decided that this would be the perfect time to spend improving my flute playing, which I explored online.
 I had also begun a digital entrepreneur course with guru Derek Gehl (as if I wasn’t busy enough with a baby on the way!).
 While spending hours sifting through random videos during my flute practise one day, the idea to apply the skills I was learning in my course with my knowledge and passion for music finally ‘clicked.’
 The exciting journey of developing theflutecoach.com was born!

 You’ll see from my blog articles that I bring a little of my scientific background with me into the music world.
 I make a point of delving into the peer-reviewed literature to bring a perspective about the flute and flute playing that you may not have come across before.
 I don’t just say something or present another random opinion – I back it up with carefully considered research or the tried and tested experience of professional players.
 I give credit where credit’s due and fully reference my articles.
 My learning is not over yet either.
 As I read and research for my articles I always find there is something that I benefit from as well.